We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 Previously called Sensory Integration Dysfunction, and relates to a wide range of difficulties linked to the senses.
 The range of difficulties is vast, as everything we experience is through the senses, so potentially anything that is difficult could be understood in terms of a sensory processing disorder.
 As is it not a diagnosable medical condition, there is no consensus as to the criteria, symptoms or definition.
 It can include difficulties with sounds, or the feel of anything, including the fabric of clothes in the skin.

 CVI causes visual processing difficulties, and from many reports, also auditory processing difficulties.
-Many children with CVI are both tactile and taste averse, and the causes of these aversions can be explained due to their CVI.
+Many people with CVI are both tactile and taste averse, and the causes of these aversions can be explained due to their CVI.
 CVI is not considered to be a sensory processing disorder, although it does cause sensory processing difficulties.
-Some children identified as having a sensory processing disorder may have CVI, others may have autism (see Autism, above), or causes that are not known.
+Some people identified as having a sensory processing disorder may have CVI, others may have autism (see Autism, above), or causes that are not known.

 Sensory Processing Difficulties

-This is a general term meaning that the challenges a child may face, could be due to how the brain is processing information received from the senses.
+This is a general term meaning that the challenges a person may face, could be due to how the brain is processing information received from the senses.
 All the incoming information to the brain comes via the senses, so you really need a bit more information, as all it essentially means is that the difficulties are due to how the brain processes the incoming information from the senses, which is not specific enough to mean much.

 Social Communication Difficulties